 You can change up your pose and facial expression, jump in the air, lay on the floor—whatever you please.
 Some imaginative multiplicitors have even used the technique to create their own kind of tableau vivant, like a crime-show-worthy faux murder scene or really weird trip to the dentist (and yes, you can see both of those examples right over thisaway).

 Assembling your multiplicity pic

 Once you’ve snapped a bunch of fabulous photos, open one in the PicMonkey Editor.
 You’ll add the rest of your pics to this one, so make sure the setting looks the way you want it to.

-Now head to the Overlays tab, and use the Add your own button to open another photo.
-Remove the background from your subject with the eraser on the overlay palette (check out our background eraser video tutorial for an in-depth look at the process, and zoom in to make sure you remove every last bit of background).
+Now head to the Graphics tab, and use the Add your own button to open another photo.
+Remove the background from your subject with the eraser on the graphic palette (check out our background eraser video tutorial for an in-depth look at the process, and zoom in to make sure you remove every last bit of background).
 Align your newly backgroundless subject with the photo underneath, then repeat the background-erase-and-place process with your other photos.
 That’s it!

 Pro tip: To make your finalized multiplicity photo look extra cohesive, click the Flatten button on the Layers palette, then add a texture or photo effect to your entire image.
 Nobody will ever believe that you started with a bunch of different pics.